STORIES FOR NATIONAL GEOGRAPHIC EDUCATION

 My older brother, Chris, says I'm as funny as comedians on shows.
 I don't know when I got branded Family Comic.
 I'd see Chris raising his voice at Dad at the table, probably about using the car.
 Dad's turning red in the face, place is about to blow sky high.
 I'm studying my dinner plate, trying not to look at either one of them.

 People at my high school are used to me.
 They know what to expect, and I'm comfortable with that.
-Or, at least I don't have to struggle to communicate with anyone in some way that might be considered more approachable.
+Or, at least I don't have to struggle to communicate with anyone in some more open way.

-"What's up, man, how you doing?"
+"What's up, man?"
 Rick says to me in the hall.
 "You want to come hang with Will and me after school, play some basketball?"

 "Hey, I would, but I'm waiting for my talent agent to call.
 You think I look good enough in my clothes?"
 I give them my crowd-pleasing grin and point to the untied laces on my big sneakers.
 I almost add just kidding, yeah let's shoot some hoops later.
 What if they do want to know more about me than what a cool stand-up comic I am.
 But Rick gives Will this look that says I don't get him, do you?
 Will looks disgusted and says, "Always joking, huh, Sam?
 Yeah, you're a funny guy.
 See you around."

 "So, is class clown the only note you play?"
-I hear a soft voice behind me.
+I hear a soft voice ask.
 "Or, do you want to get a coke before class starts?
 We've got time."

 I know that voice even before I turn around.
 Jenna.
 I've seen her across the room in Math class since the start of junior year, never spoken to her.
 She looks nice.
 And she is talking to me right now.
 What am I supposed to do?